openedx/edx-documentation/en_us/shared/course_features/content_experiments/content_experiments_configure.rst

 Configure Your Course for Content Experiments
 #####################################################

-This section provides instructions to configure your course to use content experiments.
+This section provides instructions for configuring your course to use :ref:`content experiments<Overview of Content Experiments>`.

 .. contents::
   :local: